JayedIslam1152/Laptop-price-Dataset/README.md

 ## 🚀 How to Run

-1. Clone this repository or download the `Laptop_price Dataset.ipynb` file.
+1. Clone this repository or download the `.ipynb` file.
-2. Open **Jupyter Notebook** or **Google Colab** on your system.
+2. Open [Jupyter Notebook](https://jupyter.org/install) or [Google Colab](https://colab.research.google.com/) on your system.
-3. Open the notebook and run the cells sequentially.
+3. Open the `Laptop_price Dataset.ipynb` file and run the cells.